-The Department of PHYSICAL EDUCATION offers a Master's in Art in Kinesiology (MAK), with two options (thesis or project) in one of four areas: Teaching in Physical Education, Sports Training, Exercise Physiology, and Biomechanics of Human Movement.
-Kinesiology is the study of movement or physical activity: the physiological, psychological responses and mechanical qualities of movement; the cultural, social and historical perspectives physical activity and sports; and the motor skill learning and performance processes to change behaviors towards healthy lifestyles.
+The Department of PHYSICAL EDUCATION offers a Master's in Art in Kinesiology (MAK), with two options thesis (31 credits) or project (34 credits) in one of three areas: Teaching in Physical Education, Sports Training, and Exercise Physiology.
+Kinesiology is the study of movement or physical activity in which the main objectives are to study: a) the physiological, psychological responses and mechanical qualities of movement; b) the cultural, social and historical perspectives physical activity and sports; c) the motor skill learning and performance processes to change behaviors towards healthy lifestyles.
 Our graduates can work efficiently in the academic, governmental, and industrial endeavors or pursue doctoral studies.